 Format of Quadmesters

 To ensure that students return to the classroom, whether in-class or online, the government has split the school year into four sections (quadmesters).
-During each quadmester span of approximately 9 weeks, students are taught two courses while taking a minimum of two credits per quad.
-With about 44 days in each quad, the schedule* of the quadmesters have been laid out like so:
+During each quadmester span of approximately 9 weeks, students receive instruction in two courses, earning a minimum of two credits per quad.
+The schedule* for the quadmesters has been structured as follows:

 - Quad 1: Sept.
 17 – Nov.
 17 + Exams Nov.
 18,19